| SOME OF THE STORIES FROM THE HISTORY OF FOOTBALL.. . . .

 to manager Huddersfield Town and Arsenal, clubs where he attained immortal

+status.
 The city of Leeds was once again left without a club in the Football

 League.
 Leeds United were soon formed and they took over the place of